edu-damasceno/mental-health-tracker-backend/README.md

 # Mental Health Tracker API

-A REST API for tracking mental health metrics, built with Express.js, TypeScript, and PostgreSQL.
+A REST API for tracking mental health metrics, built with Express.js, TypeScript, and SQLite.

 ## Features